 Regardless of where you are in the site selection process, what will you do if employees begin asking about

-There are virtues in preparing a relocation announcement in advance for employees.
-Variations can be used with other audiences.
-If the move is big enough to spark press interest, it may pay to have in place an announcement ready that can be volunteered to the media.
-Doing so would be in line with a proactive communications style, which generally helps to uphold a company's image better than a reactive style.
+Creating a credible message is a must.
+There are virtues in preparing a location announcement in advance because variations can be used with employees and other audiences.
+If the event is big enough to eventually spark press interest, that announcement can be speedily volunteered to the media.
+Doing so would be in line with a responsive communications style, which helps a company's image better than failing to respond at all.